Concert 1st December 2019 at Benijofar

 Just Brass and Crescendo each received €150 for a charity of their choice, and the remaining €950 was split equally between APANEE and Alzheimer ’s.

-The audience on the night, besides joining in all the favourite carols with the band and choir, had a surprise treat when Crescendo ’s new Musical Director Sixto and his trainee conductor Irene played a couple of duets on saxophone and piano.
 Cathy Carson sang some Christmas songs, joined in the last one by her friend Shirley.
 The choir sang a selection of pieces and the band showed off the talent of some of its members who played solos.
 Guest speakers from each of the churches said a few words.

 Later in the New Year, Crescendo ’s chairman Mary Mitchell, along with concert manager Elly van der Vecht, took the money raised to the APANEE headquarters in Torrevieja where they were met by Anna-Maria Garcia and Yaci Valenzuela, and Cristina Carrillo, a psychologist from The Alzheimer ’s Association.
-They expressed their thanks to everyone who took part in the concert with special thanks to all who attended and gave so generously.

 CRESCENDO ’S 2011 CHRISTMAS SING-ALONG CONCERT